nethma07/Pocket-Memo---Notes-App/README.md

-# TaskMinder - To Do App
+# Pocket Memo - Notes App
 In Android Studio using Kotlin